marciomoura/pizza_guide/README.md

-The ultimate pizza guide for every pizza style you may select.
+The ultimate pizza guide for any pizza style of your choice.